ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 ## Web Editor

-The DataWolf Web Editor is an exploratory workflow system written in HTML5/JavaScript that emphasizes distributed execution of arbitrary software, data reproducibility, and ease of use.
-DataWolf addresses the problem of analytical reproducibility in an era where nearly all research/practice involves software and digital data, and where both software and digital data can change over time thus preventing the reproduction of results.
-The projects using DataWolf have developed interactive Web applications with easy-to-use interfaces supported by sophisticated back-end analyses and models for specific science, industry, and policy domains.
-The Web Editor allows users to create these sophisticated analyses through a graphical user interface (GUI) that interacts with DataWolf to add new tools, create workflows, import data, execute workflows, etc using their web browser.
+The Data Wolf Web Editor is an exploratory workflow system written in HTML5/JavaScript that emphasizes distributed execution of arbitrary software, data reproducibility, and ease of use.
+Data Wolf addresses the problem of analytical reproducibility in an era where nearly all research/practice involves software and digital data, and where both software and digital data can change over time thus preventing the reproduction of results.
+The projects using Data Wolf have developed interactive Web applications with easy-to-use interfaces supported by sophisticated back-end analyses and models for specific science, industry, and policy domains.
+The Web Editor allows users to create these sophisticated analyses through a graphical user interface (GUI) that interacts with Data Wolf to add new tools, create workflows, import data, execute workflows, etc using their web browser.

 We'll begin with a brief discussion of the architecture and technologies used in the Web Editor and then we'll go through the steps to install and begin using the web editor to add some example tools, build and execute an example workflow and obtain results.
-This should provide a good understanding of how you can get your tools into DataWolf.
+This should provide a good understanding of how you can get your tools into Data Wolf.

 ### Technologies

-The web editor is an HTML5/Javascript application that allows a user to interact with DataWolf to build and execute workflows.
+The web editor is an HTML5/Javascript application that allows a user to interact with Data Wolf to build and execute workflows.
 For reference, a brief description of the Javascript libraries used in the Web Editor can be seen below:

 * Twitter Bootstrap
   * is a Mobile first front end that eases the task of developing the client user interface for multiple screen sizes.
 Twitter-Bootstrap will scale widgets to best fit the device that you are using.
 It includes a lot of general components and examples that can be customized further based on the needs of the application.